Transport in Maharashtra: Airports

 Airports at Akola, Amravati, Baramati, Chandrapur, Dhule, Gondia, Karad, Latur, Osmanabad, Ratnagiri, Solapur and Yavatmal do not have scheduled air service.
 There are also private airstrips at Aamby Valley City and Shirpur.

-A greenfield airport is being built by the MADC at Shirdi, and IRB Infrastructure is building Sindhudurg Airport.
+The MADC operates a greenfield airport at Shirdi, and IRB Infrastructure operates Sindhudurg Airport.
 A new passenger terminal at Nashik Airport was inaugurated in March 2014.
-Navi Mumbai International Airport, to be constructed by CIDCO for ₹90 billion, is in the land-acquisition stage.
+The Navi Mumbai International Airport, being constructed by CIDCO for ₹90 billion, is expected to be completed and become operational by the end of 2025.
 The New Pune Airport is planned, in addition to greenfield airports at Boramani (near Solapur) and Gadchiroli.

 Water

 The ports on the Konkan coast have historically been the gateway to the Deccan Plateau.
 Although most have diminished in importance, they remain fishing ports.
 Maharashtra's two principal ports, Mumbai Port and Jawaharlal Nehru Port (also in the Mumbai region), are controlled by the government of India.
 There are about 50 minor ports in Maharashtra; most handle passenger traffic, with limited capacity.
 None of the state's major rivers are navigable.